Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Some programming languages rely heavily on recursion, while others don’t even allow it.
-C falls somewhere in the middle: it allows recursion, but most C programmers don’t use it that often.
+Some programming languages rely heavily on recursion, while others don't even allow it.
+C falls somewhere in the middle: it allows recursion, but most C programmers don't use it that often.

-To see how recursion works, let’s trace the execution of the statement
+To see how recursion works, let's trace the execution of the statement

 ```C
 i = fact(3);
 ```

-Here’s what happens:
+Here's what happens:

 `fact (3)` finds that 3 is not less than or equal to 1, so it calls
 --> `fact (2)`, which finds that 2 is not less than or equal to 1, so it calls